 Abraham (Abey) George has spent the past 25 years Seeking to draw the Church into the work of bringing justice and freedom.
 Beginning his ministry as a Pastor and later Seminarian in India, and most recently serving International Justice Mission for 10 years as the Global Director for Church Partnerships, he has travelled the world building relationships, mentoring leaders, and influencing communities.
 He is the co-author of God of Justice (Inter Varsity Press).
 He holds a Mater of Theology (Historical Theology) and a Master of Divinity.
 He and his wife and their two children live near Annapolis, MD, where he enjoys reading, car detailing, and finding new coffee shops in his spare time.

-DeLisa Lay, Board Member
+Julie Meawad, Board Member

-Karen Wu, Board Member
+Jonathan Ng, Board Member